Miu-Khumi tribe

-The Miu-Khumi people are one of the Mizo tribes, native to Paletwa sub-division in the Chin State, and Akyab District in Arakan State of Myanmar.
+The Miu-Khumi people are one of the Chin tribes, native to Paletwa sub-division in the Chin State, and Akyab District in Arakan State of Myanmar.

+Variations

 The Mara and Lusei tribes called them Matu, Arakanese and Mogh called them Kha-mi or Kha-mui.
 They called themselves Kumi, pronounced as Khumi.
 British writers used Mru or Mro for Miu.
 Miu are also known as Myo.
 Mizo people called them Miria.
-The Miu and Khumi tribes mixed, and are now considered a single tribe.
+The Miu and Khumi tribes mixed with each other, and are now considered a single tribe.

 Demography

 Total population of Miu-Khumi is 20,682 in 1901, of which 13,300 are pure Khumi.